 24 July 2017: New mothers’ income from PAYE and benefits

-The research provides information on mothers’ incomes from Pay As You Earn and benefits for tax year ending 2014.
+The research provides information on mothers’ incomes from PAYE and benefits for the tax year ending 2014.

 16 December 2016: Income from PAYE and benefits

 These are our first Administrative Data Census Research Outputs on income.
-They refer to income from Pay As You Earn (PAYE) and benefits only and are NOT official statistics.
+They refer to income from PAYE and benefits only and are NOT official statistics.